majestic53/nesl/README.md

 ### A lightweight NES emulator, written in C.

-The NESL project is designed to emulate the original NES hardware with enough accuracy to run most common software for that platform, while still be performant.
-Additionally, being written in C and using the SDL library for controller input and audio/video output, the project can be built natively for Linux, MacOS and Windows.
+This projects main goal is to emulate the original NES hardware with enough accuracy to run most common software for that platform.
+Being written in C and using the SDL library for input/output, the project attempts to be performant and be natively compilable on Linux, MacOS and Windows.

+__NOTE__: This project is a still a work-in-progress.
+Some features may be incomplete or may contain bugs.
+See how to contribute and file bugs [here](https://github.com/majestic53/nesl/blob/master/CONTRIBUTING.md).

 ![Demo](https://github.com/majestic53/nesl/blob/master/docs/demo.png)

 ## Features

-__NOTE__: This project is a currently a work-in-progress.
-Some features may not be completed or may be buggy.

 ### Completed